Czech commuters get a cold reception on Bavarian border | DW | 15.02.2021

 "I'm lucky," he tells DW.
 "Many acquaintances working in other sectors are forced to stay home and have no source of income."
 But there's a flipside: Milan must take a coronavirus test each time he enters and leaves Germany.
 "I hope this situation won't last too much longer," he says.
 "But back home in the Czech Republic, the situation is grim and nobody knows how it will develop."

 Bavarian State Premier Söder criticized the Czech government and Tyrol's regional government for what he regards as their laissez-faire handling of the outbreak.
-Söder is eager to limit the spread of the new coronavirus variant, although he admits it has already spread throughout the German border region.
+Although he admits the new virus variant has already spread throughout the German border region, Söder is eager to contain it.
 He warned that ignoring the threat is a "sin" and accused authorities on the other side of the German border of failing to to recognize the gravity of the situation.

 He also gave Brussels short shrift.
 On Friday, a spokesperson for the European Commission had urged Germany to honor EU agreements, coordinate coronavirus measures with other member states and keep its borders open.
 Söder brushed off these concerns, insisting the EU leave regional leaders such as himself to shut borders as they see fit, and instead focus on acquiring vaccine doses.